 Broodstock (3-4 cm in size and 1-15 years old) collected from muddy substratum is washed thoroughly in freshwater.
 This makes the animal keep the shell closed.
-The washed cockles are then disinfected by bathing them in 10 ppm sodium hypochlorite solution for 15 minutes.
-This kills all harmful organism present on the outer surface of the shell.
+The washed cockles are then disinfected by bathing

 Induced Spawning Spawning Inducement by Temperature Shock